jozu-ai/kitops/README.md

 1. [Install the CLI](https://kitops.ml/docs/cli/installation.html) for your platform.
 2. Follow the [Getting Started](https://kitops.ml/docs/get-started.html) docs to learn to pack, unpack, and share a ModelKit.
-3. Test drive one of our [ModelKit Quick Starts](https://jozu.ml/organization/jozu-quickstarts) that include everything thing you need to run your model including a codebase, dataset, documentation, and of course the model.
+3. Test drive one of our [ModelKit Quick Starts](https://jozu.ml/organization/jozu-quickstarts) that includes everything thing you need to run your model including a codebase, dataset, documentation, and of course the model.

 - [Meta LLama 3.1](https://jozu.ml/repository/jozu/llama3.1-8b)
 - [Google Gemma](https://jozu.ml/repository/jozu/gemma-7b)